Ghana: Heritage & Culture

 Ghana Tour Overview

-In 2019, Ghana commemorated the 400th anniversary of the arrival of the first recorded enslaved Africans in the State of Virginia in the United States during “The Year of Return”.
-Many from the diaspora decided to take the journey to experience their heritage and make an emotional reconnection, “Beyond the Return”.
+Black Travel Lounge invites you to join our exclusive group trip to Ghana for an unforgettable homecoming celebration!
+In 2019, Ghana commemorated the 400th anniversary of the arrival of the first recorded enslaved Africans in the State of Virginia, USA, during “The Year of Return.”
+Many from the diaspora made the profound journey to experience their heritage and make an emotional reconnection, “Beyond the Return.”

 Tour Cost